History school trips to Normandy

 By the sea in Houlgate, this purpose-built accommodation ticks all the boxes for a school trip to Normandy!

-Location: Located in Houlgate, this centre is only a few steps away from the beach, set within 1 hectar of private parkland.
+Location: Located in Houlgate, this centre is only 50 metres away from the beach, set within 1 hectare of private parkland.
+1 hour drive to the D-Day landing beaches

-Facilities: Recreation spaces which include; a meeting room with projecter, TV room with DVD player and sofas, disco room, games room, and outdoor area for activities.
+Facilities: CPVC offers many recreational spaces which include; a meeting room with a projector, TV room, disco room, table tennis and outdoor area for activities including volleyball.
 There is also an on-site restaurant.
+Wi-Fi in public places.

-Accommodation: 19 rooms which sleep 2-6 people (some rooms are duplex).
+Accommodation: Rooms sleep 4 to 6 (some rooms are duplex).
 All rooms have en-suite facilities.

 - Close to the beach in Merville